scale-it/algo-builder-templates/README.md

  - if `template-name` passed is not present as an existing template, the command provides an interactive way to choose from the existing templates.
  - The command also asks if the user wants to install the dependencies as a part of the current process.

+## Available templates

+- [*default*](./default): A default template with basic algosigner functions and transfer ASA.
+First, deploy two ASA's (gold, tesla) in /script using `algob deploy`.
+Then you can start the webapp, connect to wallet and transfer these assets to other account(s)

+- [*htlc*](./htlc): There exists a descriptive example explaining how HTLC contracts work with Algo-Builder.
+It can be found [here](https://github.com/scale-it/algo-builder/tree/master/examples/htlc-pyteal-ts).
+Use `algob deploy` to deploy scripts: which creates and fund HTLC contract account which is defined in assets/htlc.py.
+Withdraw from the escrow using React frontend (after `yarn start`).

+- [*shop*](./shop): Template with two rows to buy tickets: a) Queens Concert (5 ALGO); b) Beyonce Concert (10 ALGO).
+In this template we demonstrate usage of a payment widget to trigger a purchase (in this case it would be purchasing tickets for a concert).

 ## Add new template / Update existing template